manpreet-mobicloud/capacitor-plugin-registerBackgroundService/README.md

 # capacitor-plugin-backgroundservice

-This plugin is to start application as foreground service to run in background continously even if the app is killed.
+This plugin is designed to start the application as a foreground service, allowing it to run continuously in the background even if the app is killed.
+It also ensures the service restarts automatically when the Android device is booted or restarted.

+# Important Note

+This plugin does not expose any explicit methods for use in JavaScript.
+All functionality is handled natively through Java code and configurations in the Android manifest file.
+You will need to set up the required native components to enable and customize the background service behavior.

 ## Install